dkoz/palworld-palbot/README.md

  - **Status Tracking:** Track the total number of players across all your servers by enabling the status tracker.

  ## Experimental Features
+ > This is currently broken and not functioning correctly.
+Filtering doesn't seem to be working with the current API endpoint.
  - **EOS Protocol**: Interact with the Epic Online Services (EOS) API to retrieve detailed information about your server.
 This is currently experimental and does have some issues.

 ## Guides: